from the University of Kentucky College of Agriculture

-During 2001, when MRLS hit Central Kentucky particularly hard, an estimated 30% of the 2001-02 Thoroughbred foal crop was lost and the state suffered an economic cost of about $336 million due to losses suffered in all breeds of horses.
+During the MRLS outbreak, an estimated 30% of the 2001-02 Thoroughbred foal crop was lost, and the state suffered an economic cost of about $336 million due to losses suffered in all breeds of horses.